conan-io/docs/mastering/logging.rst

 4. ``DOWNLOADED_RECIPE`` tells us that the recipe retrieving is finished.
 We can see that the whole retrieve process took 2.4 seconds.
 5. conan client has computed the needed binary package SHA and now will get it.
 So will request and download the package ``package_id`` file to perform some checks like outdated binaries.
 6. Another rest api call to get some more ``download_urls``, for the package files and download them.
-7. Finally we get a ``DOWNLOADED_PACKAGE`` telling us that the package has beed downloaded.
+7. Finally we get a ``DOWNLOADED_PACKAGE`` telling us that the package has been downloaded.
 It took 1.3 seconds.

 If we execute conan install again: